For many small business owners, the holidays offer the most important sales opportunities of the year.

 Strong credit provides more options for managing unexpected expenses or taking advantage of sudden opportunities that may arise during the holiday rush.
 Need more inventory quickly?
 Want to set up a new payment processing account?
 Good credit may help.

-3. Offering a safety net: A good credit rating can provide peace of mind, knowing that your credit history won’t be a hurdle if you need to apply for a small business loan or other financing.
+A good credit rating can offer peace of mind, and may help ensure your credit history won’t be a hurdle if you need to apply for a small business loan or other financing.

-If your business doesn’t have a business credit history, learn how to establish business credit first.
-Once you’ve established business credit, here’s how to keep it strong:
+If your business doesn’t yet have a business credit history, first explore steps you can take to establish it over time.
+Once you’ve established business credit, here’s how to help keep it strong:

 Review your business credit reports

-Reducing your credit utilization ratio— the relationship between your available credit limit and your balance—can have a positive impact on your business credit score.
-Focus on paying down existing debts, especially accounts with high interest rates.
+Reducing your credit utilization ratio — the relationship between your available credit limit and your balance — may have a positive impact on your business credit score.
+Focus on paying down existing debts, especially revolving accounts with high interest rates.

 Build a positive payment history

-Payment history is a crucial factor in determining your business credit score.
-On time payments are key to good credit, whether you’re talking about personal credit scores or business credit scores.
-That’s why it’s so important to pay on time.
+Payment history is a crucial factor used to calculate business credit scores.
+On-time payments are key to improving credit, whether you’re talking about personal credit scores or business credit scores.
+Paying on time can be one of the best ways to build and keep good credit.

 Since the holidays can be hectic, don’t let payments slip through the cracks.
-Consider setting up automatic payments for regular expenses to avoid late payments.
-If possible, pay invoices early, as some business credit scoring models reward early payments.
+Consider setting up automatic payments to avoid late payments.
+Paying invoices early may help improve certain business credit scores, such as the grade based on the Dun & Bradstreet (D&B) PAYDEX® score, which takes on-time and early payments into consideration.

 Apply for new credit strategically

-Think seriously about opening new lines of credit well before the holiday season.
-That way, if you need to tap one, it will already be available.
+Think about whether it makes sense to get a new line of credit well before the holiday season.
+That way, if you need quick access to credit, it will already be available.

 Get a business credit card

-Getting a new small business credit card can also be a good idea.
-Not only do most business credit cards help establish business credit when paid on time, many offer rewards.
+Getting a new small business credit card may also be a good idea.
+Most business credit cards may help establish business credit when paid on time — and many offer rewards.

-If you need to finance purchases over the holidays, a 0% intro APR business credit card may allow you to do that without incurring finance charges.
+If you need to finance purchases over the holidays, a 0% intro APR business credit card may allow you to do that without incurring finance charges, as long as you pay on time and pay off the balance before the introductory period expires.

 Most small business credit cards are available to startups as well as established businesses.
-(A personal guarantee is often required, though, so spend carefully.)
+However, a personal guarantee is often required, meaning you agree to personally repay the debt if your business can’t.
+Be sure to understand the terms before applying.

 Monitor your credit regularly

-Keep a close eye on your business credit score and reports throughout the holiday season.
-Regular monitoring can help you catch any potential issues early and allow you to address them promptly.
+Keep a close eye on your business credit reports and scores throughout the holiday season.
+Regular credit monitoring can help you catch any potential issues early and allow you to address them promptly.
 Consider using a credit monitoring service to simplify this process.

-Here are some strategies to help maintain good credit during this crazy hectic time:
+Here are some strategies to help maintain good credit during this often hectic time:

 1. Manage cash flow carefully

 Although this sounds obvious, it’s often easier said than done.
-If possible, take time to run cash flow projections before the holidays to anticipate potential tight spots.
+Try to make time to run cash flow projections before the holidays to anticipate potential tight spots.
 Look for ways to improve cash flow.
 For example, consider offering early payment discounts to customers who pay quickly.

 Keep in mind that you may have bills you want to pay before year-end for tax deduction purposes.
-Make sure you can afford to do that.
+Review your budget to make sure you can afford to do that.

 Credit can help your business weather the cash flow challenges of the season.
-But it can also mean your business ends the year with debt—and that can get expensive.
-Keep balances low on revolving credit accounts when possible.
+But it can also mean your business ends the year with debt — and that can get expensive.
+It’s recommended to keep balances low on revolving credit accounts when possible.

 3. Communicate with creditors